powsybl/powsybl.github.io/pages/documentation/simulation/metrix/index.md

     - if the targetP is out of bounds (targetP > Pmax or targetP < Pmin) then targetP is adjusted to the closest bound.
 This can happen when `ignore-limits` is set in the mapping script or the tool parameter.
     - during the adequacy phase, the Pmax constraints are enforced but Pmin are temporary set to 0.
 It results that a (only one at most) generator can have a targetP out of its lower bound (0 < targetP < Pmin).
     - in the redispatching phase, generators with Pmin < targetP < Pmax are enforced between their bounds.
 If a group have an initial targetP below Pmin, the constraints will be initialTargetP < targetP < Pmax.
-- In theory, the down cost of generators is negative.
-We should be careful not to create opportunities that would interfere with the planned production.
-For instance if a generator delivering at Pmin with a up cost of 15 € whereas another generator has it down cost at -25 €, even in the absence of constraints, Metrix will choose to ramp up the first low cost generator and decrease the output of the second one.
-Beside entering fine grained realistic costs, to remedy to this issue, we could make sure that no down cost are higher (in absolute value) than up cost.
-We can do that using `adequacyCostOffset` and `redispatchingCostOffset` global parameters that will translate cost (we could take the maximum offset between all up and down costs for instance).
-This option will preserve the original values in the Metrix results.

 #### Examples